Metric minimizing surfaces revisited: Introduction

-(Note that if $s$ and $s'$ are Lipschitz embeddings, then any majorization $\<\DD\>_s\to \<\DD\>_{s'}$ admits a continuous lifting $\DD\to\DD$; in general such a lifting may not exist.)
+(Note that if $s$ and $s'$ are Lipschitz embeddings, then any majorization $\<\DD\>_s\to \<\DD\>_{s'}$ admits a continuous lifting $\DD\to\DD$; in general, such a lifting may not exist.)

-A map $s\:\DD\to Y$ will be called \emph{metric minimizing disc} if $s\succcurlyeq s'$ implies that the corresponding majorization $\mu$ is an isometry.
-A topological space $W$ together with a choice of a closed curve $\delta\:\SS^1\zz\to W$ is called \emph{disc retract} if the mapping cylinder of~$\delta$
+A map $s\:\DD\to Y$ will be called a \emph{metric-minimizing disc} if $\delta_s$ is rectifiable and $s\succcurlyeq s'$ implies that the corresponding majorization $\mu$ is distance-preserving.
+A topological space $W$ together with a choice of a closed curve $\delta\:\SS^1\zz\to W$ is called a \emph{disc-retract} if the mapping cylinder of~$\delta$

 is homeomorphic to the disc $\DD$.
-The curve $\delta$ will be called \emph{boundary curve} of the disc retract $W$.
+The curve $\delta$ will be called the \emph{boundary curve} of the disc-retract $W$.

-An example of a disc retract that is not a disc is shown on the picture; note that it has essentially different boundary curves, in the sense that one is not a reparametrization of the other.
-The definition is motivated by the following observation: if the boundary curve of a disc retract $W$ is a simple closed curve, then $W$ is homeomorphic to $\DD$.
+An example of a disc-retract that is not a disc is shown in the picture; note that it has essentially different boundary curves, in the sense that one is not a reparametrization of the other.
+The definition is motivated by the following observation: \textit{if the boundary curve of a disc-retract $W$ is a simple closed curve, then $W$ is homeomorphic to $\DD$.}